-2. DNA CONTENT (OR CELL CYCLE) ANALYSIS

-BACKGROUND

-The cell cycle describes a series of events that occur when a cell divides and replicates into two daughter cells.
-Cell cycle regulation depends upon processes that are pivotal to cell survival.
-During the cell cycle the quantity of DNA increases from 2N (G1 phase) to 4N (G2 phase) via the S (synthesis) phase.
-Perturbation of the cell cycle can lead, for example, to cell cycle arrest or uncontrolled cell division, as in cancer, while cells with DNA below 2N are typically in apoptosis.
-The quantity of DNA in each nucleated cell in a population can be measured by labeling the nuclear DNA with a fluorescing DNA dye, most commonly propidium iodide (PI).
-The signals are plotted to create a DNA profile for the population giving information on the proliferative status, usually alongside phenotyping.
+The cell cycle is a series of events that occur when a cell divides and replicates into two daughter cells.
+Cell cycle regulation depends upon processes pivotal to cell survival.
+During cell cycle the quantity of DNA increases from 2N (G1 phase) to 4N (G2) via the S (synthesis) phase.
+Perturbation of cell cycle can lead to cell cycle arrest or uncontrolled cell division, as in cancer, while cells with DNA below 2N are typically apoptotic, or either side of 2N, aneuploid.
+DNA content in each nucleated cell in a population can be measured by labelling the nuclear DNA with a fluorescent DNA dye, most commonly propidium iodide (PI).
+Signals are plotted to create a DNA profile for the population giving information on proliferative status and cell cycle arrest, with phenotyping where required, to assess the impact of different treatments to cells.

 WHAT IS THE PROBLEM?

 Using PI to measure DNA content requires that nucleated cells are separated from a blood or bone marrow sample by ficoll density centrifugation.
 Thereafter, the isolated cells (or cultured cells) are then permeabilized (to allow dye entry) and treated with RNase (PI non-specifically binds to RNA).
 Spectrally PI is excited by the blue laser and detected around 610 nm, overlapping with R-PE a very bright and commonly used antibody conjugated dye.
-Alternatively, one can use the live-cell permeant DNA probe Hoechst 33342 that is excited by UV light.
+Alternatively, one can use the live-cell permeant DNA probe Hoechst 33342, excited by UV light.
 However, UV sources are less common on modern flow cytometers, replaced by violet sources driven by the emergence of new classes of violet-excited antibody labels.

 HOW DOES DRAQ5TM HELP?

 As a live-cell permeant DNA probe DRAQ5TM can be applied directly to complex samples such as blood or bone marrow (as described above), as the last step prior to analysis and without washing.
-No complex processing, such as RBC lysis or ficoll separation and permeabilization, is needed.
+No complex processing, such as RBC lysis, ficoll separation and permeabilization, is needed.
 Its high dsDNA specificity avoids the need for RNase treatment.
 It is possible to get DNA profiles with the minimum disturbance to the sample, especially important for precious, small samples or where there is a risk of uncontrolled cell losses.
-Far-red fluorescence makes DRAQ5TM spectrally compatible with most visible range chromophores for multi-colour analysis.
-It is excited by blue through red laser lines, found on most flow cytometers.
+The far-red fluorescence is temporally stable.
+It is spectrally compatible with most visible-range chromophores for multi-colour analysis.
+It is excited by blue or red laser lines, found on most flow cytometers.

 For convenience DRAQ5TM is supplied in an aqueous ready-to-use formulation.

 DRAQ5TM Product Features:

-- far-red fluorescing live-cell permeant dsDNA probe - water-soluble; easy-to-use straight from the fridge - rapid, stoichiometric labelling of all nucleated cells - compatible with BV / BUV, FITC & R-PE dyes - excited by red or blue laser lines
+- far-red fluorescing live-cell permeant dsDNA probe - ❖ water-soluble (DMSO-free); highly stable on automation decks - rapid, stoichiometric labelling of all nucleated cells - readily compatible with BV / BUV, FITC & R-PE dyes - excited by red or blue laser lines